hiranlowe/pumpitup/Readme.md

 - 'construction-year' columns was grouped to a new column 'decade' to reduce the cardinality.
 -  Cardinality of several columns were reduced by creating a new category for the last groups of the categories list.
 - New columns were created for the categorical columns with high cardinality(installer, funder).
+- One-hot encoding was used to encode categorical features.

 ## References